-When it came to travel planning, my husband and I usually try to relax by a fireplace on a cold day in the winter, tablets in hand, opening our electronic calendars, discussing open weeks for vacation and family events.
+When it comes to travel planning, my husband and I usually try to relax by a fireplace on a cold day in the winter, tablets in hand, opening our electronic calendars, and discussing open weeks for vacation and family events.

-Our goals are to share what we want to do for our vacation time, what our vacation objectives are and try to fit in as much as possible.
-We brainstorm for a bit.
+Our goals are to share what we want to do for our vacation time, what our vacation objectives are, and try to fit in as much as possible.
+We brainstormed for a bit.
 We vaguely look at prices and budgets.

 Then, I usually go home to research and, in time, bring it all back to the table to discuss progress and planning.
 Finally, we book our travel time, and I begin dreaming of all the fun we’ll have as a family.
 Usually, it works.

 Over time, we’ve tweaked our planning.
 As the kids got older, we learned to listen.
 Two years ago, on our road trip to our family vacation in Maine, we asked the kids to each make a list of ten things they wanted to do on our trip.
 As luck had it, most of their lists overlapped, and through the 10-day trip, we accomplished 9 of ten things on that trip.
 A success!

 But on the way home, something unexpected happened.
 Our sons (ages seven and nine at the time) sat in the back of the minivan with a map, plotting out a future road trip.
 When we arrived home, they transferred their vacation ideas to a dry-erase USA map that hangs on their wall.

 Unbeknownst to us, the boys had planned an elaborate trip, flying into Las Vegas, renting an RV that would take us to Carson City for a night, then travel East through Idaho and North to Montana for a few nights to explore.

 The trip would then move South to Wyoming, with a visit to Old Faithful (which the kids learned about while reading).
 Next, we’d visit family and friends while exploring Colorado and finish the trip in Zion National Park before returning the RV to Las Vegas.